archerImagine/6.00SC/Lec_06/ReadMe.md

 The Modular Abstraction is a specific implementation of a more generic term called **Divide and Conquer**.

+**Divide and Conquer** is the idea of taking a big/large problem and breaking them into some simpler problems.

 ## Recursion ##

 ## Tower of Hanoi ##